flybywiresim/docs/docs/fbw-a32nx/feature-guides/flypados3/performance.md

 ### Usage

 All input fields must be filled before the "Calculate" button becomes available.
-There are two ways in which certain inputs fields can be automatically filled.
-If [SimBrief data has been loaded in the EFB](dashboard.md), airport and runway information (including runway bearing, TORA, runway elevation, and runway slope) as well as environmental data
+There are two ways in which certain input fields can be automatically filled.
+If [SimBrief data has been loaded into the EFB](dashboard.md), airport and runway information (including runway bearing, TORA, runway elevation, and runway slope), as well as environmental data
-(wind, temperature, and QNH) can be automatically filled by selecting "OFP" in the upper right dropdown selection box and click on the **Fill data from**.
+(wind, temperature, and QNH), can be automatically filled in by selecting "OFP" in the upper right drop-down selection box and clicking on the **Fill data from**.

-This will load the environmental data used by your SimBrief flight plan.
-You can either change/update the environmental data, or load it from scratch automatically without having loaded it from the OFP, by ensuring the Airport input field in the calculator is filled, then selecting "METAR" in upper right drop down selection box and clicking on **Fill data from**.
+This will load the environment data used by your SimBrief flight plan.
+You can either change/update the environment data or load it from scratch automatically without having loaded it from the OFP by ensuring the Airport input field in the calculator is filled, then selecting "METAR" in the upper right drop-down selection box and clicking on **Fill data from**.

 ### Information Required